helenbatson/seattle_airbnb/README.md

 ### Can a host rating be determined based on their property details and their relationship with their customers.
 Suppose we like the look of a property but the host is new or has few reviews on which we may base our decision.
 Using the numerical data in the AirBnB dataset, the host rating has be predicted using a linear model with an accuracy of ~53%.
-The linear model was not ideal for categorical data, so another predictive model will be investigated at a later time.
-An ensemble model
+The linear model was not ideal for categorical data, so other predictive models will be investigated at a later time.
+With ensemble models the decisions from multiple models will be combined to improve the overall performance from 53%.
+By combining different models this will lead to more flexibility (less bias) and less data sensitivity (less variance).
-Putting most of the data to use in a predictive model for host rating values will lead to better decisions of the property that is chosen for the next stay in Seattle.

 ## Summary of the Results